 Here’s my secret trick – pressure cook your eggs!

 I know, I know.
-You probably don’t want to go out and purchase a pressure cooker or Instant Pot just for boiled eggs, but my Instant Pot gets put to use for many other things!
+You probably don’t want to go out and purchase an Instant Pot just for boiled eggs, but my Instant Pot gets put to use for many other things!
+Check out all of our low carb Instant Pot recipes!

 We do eat a TON of boiled eggs though.
 They’re the perfect low carb snack!